vielhuber/dbhelper/README.md

 - it creates triggers for all insert/update/delete events (if not exists)
 - it deletes old logging entries based on the "delete_older" option

-you can/should run this method on a daily basis to react to schema changes.
+you should run this method after a schema change (e.g. in your migrations) and you can also run it on a daily basis via cron. note that blob columns are automatically excluded.

 we now have to adjust our queries. "updated_by" must be populated by the web application on all insert/update queries and our logging table must be manually populated before delete queries: